AWM52 1/11/18/3 - Headquarters London Victory March Contingent, March - September 1946 - Part 2

 bronchitis.

-1 May 46 AT SEA.
 Overcast early with occasional rain squalls,

-officers' conference.
+Officers' conference.
 As a consequence of the

 indifferent weather it was decided to put all